-Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council (NISCC) or the Nursing and Midwifery Council (NMC).
+Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council (NISCC) or the Nursing and Midwifery Council (NMC) or any other relevant regulatory body.
 There was a system in place for professional registrations to be monitored by the manager.
-Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.